 Internship Goals and Philosophy of Training

-The mission of The Children's Assessment Center (CAC) pre-doctoral psychology internship program is to assist doctoral candidates in developing proficiency in the provision of a broad range of clinical and scholarly psychology functions, across a variety of settings, and in a manner consistent with APA Ethical Standards.
-Our ultimate goal is to assist the intern in learning how to act competently, respectfully, ethically, and empathically in the delivery of mental health and psychological services while being ever cognizant of the cultural and individual diversity of the clients being served.
-This necessarily includes an understanding of multi-cultural and under-served population issues, as well as an awareness of professional issues, standards, and consumer protection ethics.
+The aim of The HCCAC doctoral psychology internship program is to assist doctoral candidates in developing proficiency in the provision of a broad range of clinical and scholarly psychology functions, which span a variety of settings, in a manner consistent with APA Ethical Standards.
+Our ultimate goal is to assist interns in learning how to act competently, respectfully, ethically, and empathically in the delivery of mental health and psychological services while being ever cognizant of the cultural and individual diversity of the clients being served.
+This necessarily includes an understanding of multicultural and underserved population issues, as well as an awareness of professional issues, standards, and consumer protection ethics.

 Collaborating Organizations and Their Roles

 The HCCAC collaborates with professionals from 53 Partner Agencies, which include law enforcement, medical and mental health clinicians, and governmental investigative entities, all with the common goal of protecting children.
 Listed below are some of the agencies with which The HCCAC collaborates:

 - Baylor College of Medicine/Texas Children’s Hospital – Provides specialized medical evaluations, medical treatment, and follow-up services.

 - Child Advocates, Inc. /Court-Appointed Special Advocates – Provides court-appointed volunteers that regularly visit children in protective custody and advocate on their behalf in criminal and family court cases.

 - Communities in Schools, Houston, Inc. – Provides on-campus student assistance services for at-risk students to empower them to remain in school.

 - Crime Stoppers of Houston, Inc. – Provides a toll-free hotline where callers can report information leading to the arrest and conviction of child sexual abuse perpetrators.